arumoy-shome/dotfiles/README.md

     ./deploy -d tmux # delete tmux
 ```

-Make sure to read the topic/README before installing for caveats and dependencies.
+Make sure to read the corresponding topic/README before installing for caveats
+and dependencies.

 ## Organisation ##